Wandalen/wTools/module/core/derive_tools_meta/docs/invariant/001_proc_macro_separation.md

 ### Scope

-- Defines the structural constraint that keeps macro implementations in a dedicated crate.
+- **Purpose**: Define the structural constraint that keeps macro implementations in a dedicated proc-macro crate.
-- Covers the reason this crate exists separately from its consumer facade.
+- **Responsibility**: Document why this crate exists separately from its consumer facade and the enforcement mechanism.
-- Audience: contributors who might consider merging this crate into another.
+- **In Scope**: Proc-macro crate requirement, enforcement mechanism, and violation consequences.
-- Does not cover the public API contract — see `api/001_derive_api.md`.
+- **Out of Scope**: Public API contract — see `api/001_derive_api.md`.

 ### Invariant Statement